JMarkstrom/fido2-tools-collection/README.md

 **NOTE**: The app must be run as administrator!

 ## OTP2Serial
-The [OTP2Serial](/OTP2Serial/) app demonstrations convertion of a YubiOTP (Yubico OTP) to a YubiKey Serial Number.
+The [OTP2Serial](/OTP2Serial/) app demonstrates convertion of a YubiOTP (Yubico OTP) to a YubiKey Serial Number.

 ![](/images/OTP2Serial.png)